Racial Discrimination at Work

 - You’re forced to leave your job due to a toxic work environment fuelled by racist behaviour

-If you’ve experienced any of the above, we can assess your legal options and support you in bringing a claim.
+If you’re affected by any of the above, we can assess your legal position and guide you through your next steps.

 Your Legal Rights